How to Choose Between a Psy.D. and Ph.D.

 Admission Differences

 Admission to Psy.D. and Ph.D. programs includes similar requirements.
 Prospective students submit documentation from previous college coursework, along with any work experience and letters of recommendation.
-Both degrees also often include written and oral components to admission processes.
-Finally, learners may take into account a school's GPA and/or GRE requirements when deciding which program best meets their needs.
+Both programs also often include written and oral components in the admissions process.
+Finally, learners may take into account a school’s GPA and/or GRE requirements when deciding which program best meets their needs.

 ---|---|---|